kangah-codes/gorth/README.md

 ## Exhaustive List of operations

 -   Push (Primitive Op) - Pushes a value onto the stack
+-   Peek (Primitive Op) - Peeks at the top value on the stack
 -   Pop (Primitive Op) - Pops a value off the stack
 -   Swap (swap) - Swaps the top two values on the stack
 -   Dup (dup) - Duplicates the top value on the stack